Proton-rich production of lanthanides: the $\nu i$ process: Discussion and Conclusions

-We find that the $\nu i$ process, alone or in combination with a low-metallicity AGB $s$ process, can explain the surface abundance patterns of a fraction of CEMP-$r$ and CEMP-$r$/$s$ stars, which have traditionally been attributed to the $r$ process in previous research.
-This finding suggests that the $\nu i$ process could have contributed to chemical enrichment in the early universe.
-Although its abundance pattern differs from that of the $r$ process, particularly in the light neutron-capture element region and in regions heavier than the lanthanides, it may ultimately produce signatures similar to those observed in $r$-process-enhanced stars, such as $[\mathrm{Eu/Fe}]$ $>$ +0.7 and $[\mathrm{Ba/Eu}]$ $<$ 0.
-Future investigations may identify additional $\nu i$-process candidates through large-scale, wide-field, multi-object spectroscopic surveys, including LAMOST \citep{2006ChJAA...6..265Z, 2012RAA....12..723Z}, SDSS-V \citep{2017arXiv171103234K}, WEAVE \citep{2014SPIE.9147E..0LD}, and 4MOST \citep{2019Msngr.175....3D}, as well as through larger, homogenized samples of $r$-process-enhanced stars, such as those from the R-Process Alliance \citep{2018ApJ...858...92H, 2018ApJ...868..110S, 2020ApJ...898..150E, 2020ApJS..249...30H, 2024ApJS..274...39B} and the LAMOST/Subaru VMP sample \citep{2022ApJ...931..147L}.
-Such discoveries would provide deeper insights into the role of the $\nu i$ process in the chemical evolution of the universe, clarifying its distinct nucleosynthetic pathways and its overall contribution to galactic chemical enrichment.
+We find that the $\nu i$ process, alone or in combination with a low-metallicity AGB $s$ process, can explain the surface abundance patterns of certain r-I, CEMP-$r$ and CEMP-$r$/$s$ stars.
+The heavy element abundance pattern of $r$-I and CEMP-$r$ stars have traditionally been attributed to the $r$ process in previous studies, whereas the abundance patterns of CEMP-$r$/$s$ stars have for some time been ascribed to the $i$ process.
+This finding suggests that the $\nu i$ process could have contributed to chemical enrichment in the early Universe.
+Although its abundance pattern differs from that of the $r$ process, particularly in the light neutron-capture element region and in regions heavier than the lanthanides, it may ultimately produce signatures similar to those observed in $r$-process-enhanced stars, such as $[\mathrm{Eu/Fe}]$ $>$ 0.3 and $[\mathrm{Ba/Eu}]$ $<$ 0.
+Future investigations may identify additional $\nu i$-process candidates through large-scale, widefield, multiobject spectroscopic surveys, including LAMOST \citep{2006ChJAA...6..265Z, 2012RAA....12..723Z}, the Sloan Digital Sky Survey V \citep{2017arXiv171103234K}, WEAVE \citep{2014SPIE.9147E..0LD}, and 4MOST \citep{2019Msngr.175....3D}, as well as through larger, homogenized samples of $r$-process-enhanced stars, such as those from the RPA \citep{2018ApJ...858...92H, 2018ApJ...868..110S, 2020ApJ...898..150E, 2020ApJS..249...30H, 2024ApJS..274...39B} and the LAMOST/Subaru very metal-poor stars (VMP) sample \citep{2022ApJ...931..147L}.
+Such discoveries would provide deeper insights into the role of the $\nu i$ process in the chemical evolution of the Universe, clarifying its distinct nucleosynthetic pathways and its overall contribution to galactic chemical enrichment.